Best And Worst Months To Sell Your House In New Hampshire For Maximum Profit

 July maintains strong momentum but with slightly less intensity.
 Vacation schedules can interrupt showing availability, but serious buyers remain active.
 Properties that show well during summer months often receive premium offers.

 The Lakes Region particularly benefits from summer timing.
-Second home buyers from Massachusetts and Connecticut actively search during their vacation periods.
-Waterfront properties command highest premiums during these months.
+Second-home buyers from Massachusetts and Connecticut actively search during their vacation periods.
+Waterfront properties command the highest premiums during these months.

 Longer showing hours are particularly good for summer listings.
 Long days mean that showings may happen after work, open houses can happen on weekends, and buyers can schedule things around their busy lives.